 302.9 With Limited Language, Cognitive, and Learning Abilities.
-ICT shall provide features making its use by individuals with limited cognitive, language, and learning abilities simpler and easier.
-The local UI is not considered simple by default. --- -- ---
+ICT shall provide features making its use by individuals with limited cognitive, language, and learning abilities simpler and easier Supporte with Through the creation of shared buttons / My Buttons for use on the Quick Menu, "simple" one-touch operation is possible. -- --------------- --